AM-Caradhras/GettingDataProject/CodeBook.md

   * features.txt
   * activity_labels.txt

-Step 2: Transform variable names into syntactically valid names
+Step 2: Transform variable names into syntactically valid names using make.names()

-Step 3: Substitute non-descript variable names in main data sets with descriptive variable names
+Step 3: Substitute the non-descript variable names in main data sets with descriptive variable names originally specified in features.txt and adjusted in step 2

-Step 4: Add columns with subjects info and test labels in main data sets
+Step 4: Add two variables in main data sets containing subjects info and test labels -- using mutate()

-Step 5: Merge the two main data sets -- append the Train data to the Test data set
+Step 5: Merge the two main data sets by appending the Train data to the Test data set with rbind()

 Step 6: Keep only the measurements on the mean and standard deviation